COM TRUST

 In an opening speech, the Mayor, Matti Peltari, spoke of the meaning of such events of cooperative work between international artists.

-Long after the artists had left the city. the snow palace remained and surprised passersby and Ski-Doo drivers.
+Long after the artists had left the city. the snow castle remained and surprised passersby and Ski-Doo drivers.
 Hopefully the people who destroyed a few of the ice blocks understood, nevertheless, the beauty and inner fragility of the work.

-As the museum director, I would like to thank Heta Norros, Lieve Prins, Jürgen O. Olbrich, and Franz John for the extraordinary event and the experiences connected to it.
+As the museum director, I would like to thank Heta Norros, Lieve Prins, Jürgen O. Olbrich and Franz John for the extraordinary event and the experiences connected to it.

 Hilkka Vartiainen, Director, Rovaniemi Art Museum